HoangNV2001/yolo-fastapi/README.md

-# yolov5-fastapi
+# yolo-fastapi
-Machine Learning Model API using YOLOv5 with FAST API
+Machine Learning Model API using YOLO with FAST API

 ### Getting start for this project